 - Using a personal hotspot, proxy, vpn or other wireless devices that bypass or circumvent Loyola High School’s network security measures<

-Loyola High School provides all students with a Loyola branded Google account which provides access to Google’s G Suite for Education applications (Gmail, Calendar, Docs, Sheets, Slides).
+Loyola High School provides all students with a Loyola branded Google account which provides access to Google Workspace.
+This includes Gmail, Calendar, Drive, Docs, Sheets and Slides.
 As representatives of Loyola High School, students must always use these accounts in a manner consistent with the Mission and Values of Loyola High School.
 Students should have no expectation of privacy when using these accounts.
 Loyola High School reserves the right to access, review, copy, store or delete any electronic communication or files stored or transmitted to/from these accounts and disclose them to others, including law enforcement as it deems necessary.

-The following behaviors are considered inappropriate for students when using their Loyola branded Google account.
+The following behaviors are considered inappropriate for students when using their Loyola account.
 Students who engage in any of these behaviors are subject to disciplinary action.

 - Any form of harassment (regardless of intent) via email, messaging or social media.